-The Daily Mail has been forced to publish a correction over an article which claimed up to 300,000 illegal migrants lived in a single Paris suburb.
+The Daily Mail has published a correction over an article which claimed up to 300,000 illegal migrants lived in a single Paris suburb.

 The Independent Press Standards Organisation ruled that the newspaper had breached Clause 1 (accuracy) of the Editors’ Code of Practice with the double-page feature published on 28 July last year.